AP World Cup coverage advisory

 AP Sports will provide mobile-friendly chunky-text previews for every World Cup-bound team.
 The previews will be sent between Oct.
 24-27 by group.
 Those that need updating will be re-sent on Wednesday, Nov.
 16. A capsule look at each team will run on same days as team preview.

 Oct.
-24: Groups A & B - Qatar, Ecuador, Senegal, Netherlands, England, Iran, United States, Wales
+24: Groups A & B - Qatar, Ecuador, Senegal, Netherlands, England, Iran, United States, Wales.
+SENT.

 Oct.
-25: Groups C & D - Argentina, Saudi Arabia, Mexico, Poland, France, Australia, Denmark, Tunisia
+25: Groups C & D - Argentina, Saudi Arabia, Mexico, Poland, France, Australia, Denmark, Tunisia.
+SENT.

 Oct.
-27: Groups G & H - Brazil, Serbia, Switzerland, Cameroon, Portugal, Ghana, Uruguay, South Korea
+27: Groups G & H - Brazil, Serbia, Switzerland, Cameroon, Portugal, Ghana, Uruguay, South Korea.
+SENT.

 WORLD CUP ENTERPRISE AND SPOT NEWS CALENDAR